For organisations

 A research-backed assessment across all seven dimensions.
 Scenario-based, not tick-boxes.
 Designed to hold up under scrutiny from your most senior leaders.
 Individual and organisational deployment fully managed.

 Individuals receive a personalised dimension profile with strengths, gaps, and development pathways.
-Your people team gets an aggregated view across teams, departments, and the organisation as a whole.
+Your People Team gets an aggregated view across teams, departments, and the organisation as a whole.

 Targeted development pathways for each dimension.
 Facilitated masterclasses, peer learning circles, and self-directed application in real work contexts.
 Delivered remotely, designed to work at scale.